 From 2010 to 2019, half of the NBA champions finished as top five 3-point shooting teams in the league.
 Only two finished outside of the top ten.

 And Mike D’Antoni isn’t done yet.
-He has upped the ante in Houston, creating a juggernaut Rockets squad that shot the most threes in the league.
+He previously upped the ante in Houston, creating a juggernaut Rockets squad that shot the most threes in the league.
 In 2018-19, the team launched a whopping 3,721 three pointers.
+Now imagine what he will help Steve Nash do with the Brooklyn Nets, especially with talents like Kevin Durant and Kyrie Irving on the roster.

 So, D’Antoni might not have been in the same universe as Stephen Curry when it came to shooting the ball, but he certainly had just as much of an impact on the three-pointer.